Entrax643/Entrax643.github.io/11_ditto.md

 Set wich item you want Mew to gather when you don't have 600 GP.

 ## Quantity
-Set the amount of Zhloe's item you want to have.
+Set the amount of Zhloe's item you want to gather.

 ## Items Settings
 ### Cordial Type